LowPolyCount/UI-Power-Tools/README.md

 This was created by [Joel Gonzales aka "LowPolyCount"](https://www.lowpolycount.com)

 ### Why was this made?
 I'm tired of having to make a new UI Content Creation System whenever I change jobs.
-The laziest way to fix this is making an open source version that can be used at any job.
+The laziest way to fix this is by making an open source version that can be used at any job.
 I'm also terrible at making money.

 ### Well that's cool.
 That wasn't a question.

-### Sorry.
-So if there are other questions that get asked often, will they be added here?
-Yes, You can expect big updates to this and the other documentation.

-### Anything else?
+### Sorry!
+It's Ok.

 UI Power Tools is a Trademark of Joel Gonzales.